GanChuanYin/blog/docs/05.Vue/Vue3-Extra-Topics.md

 Vue's reactivity system is primarily runtime-based: the tracking and triggering are all performed while the code is running directly in the browser.
 The pros of runtime reactivity is that it can work without a build step, and there are fewer edge cases.
 On the other hand, this makes it constrained by `the syntax limitations of JavaScript`.

-We have already encountered a limitation in the previous example: <font color=gree size=4>`JavaScript does not provide a way for us to intercept the reading and writing of local variables, so we have to always access reactive state as object properties, using either reactive objects or refs.`</font>
+We have already encountered a limitation in the previous example: <font color=#3498db size=4>`JavaScript does not provide a way for us to intercept the reading and writing of local variables, so we have to always access reactive state as object properties, using either reactive objects or refs.`</font>

 We have been experimenting with the Reactivity Transform feature to reduce the code verbosity: